-cPanel’s User Manager tool allows us to quickly create additional user accounts for e-mail, FTP or Webdisk services.
-This tutorial will provide a brief look on how to create an account, setup their password and specify services that are available to that user.
+cPanel’s User Manager tool allows us to quickly create additional user accounts for e-mail, FTP, or Webdisk services.
+This tutorial will provide a brief look at how to create an account, set up their password, and specify services that are available to that user.

 What you’ll need

 Before you begin this guide you’ll need the following:

 - Access to your hosting account’s cPanel.